Error-331/code_tests/docs/bible/quotes.md

 **(Isaiah 35:8 ESV)**

+*"Speak not evil one of another, brethren.
+He that speaketh evil of his brother, and judgeth his brother, speaketh evil of the law, and judgeth the law: but if thou judge the law, thou art not a doer of the law, but a judge."*

+**(James 4:11 KJV)**

+*"For that ye ought to say, If the Lord will, we shall live, and do this, or that."*

+**(James 4:15 KJV)**

 ### Family, kids, etc.

 *"For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which